Lack of sleep causes fatigue and can have a negative impact on your overall health and well-being.

 We all know water quenches thirst, but did you know a lack of it could make you fatigued?
 By the time you feel thirsty, you're already dehydrated.

-Heart disease is a serious condition and needs treatment, so talk to your doctor.
+Heart disease is a serious condition that requires treatment, so talk to your doctor.
 There are lifestyle changes (for example, diet and exercise), medications, and physical therapy that can help you control your heart disease and help you get back to doing what you love.

 Shift work can wreak havoc on your body's 24-hour internal clock, or circadian rhythm.
 When you work nights or rotate shifts, your body doesn't know when to be awake and when to sleep, which causes fatigue.